OCTOBER - NOVEMBER 2018 NEWSLETTER

 2nd ANNUAL "WAGONS FOR VETERANS"

 When?
 March 30, 2019.
 What?
 A fundraiser to raise funds to assist local disabled and needy veterans of all eras.
+As of this writing we have assisted local veterans to the tune of $6000 from last years event, and have a couple of more applications to determine.
 You can come out and see 15 or more chuckwagons (and other displays) hear local bands, gates open at 9:00 am, (looking is free) and for just $10 for adults, $5.00 for children 12 and under, eat from a varied menu of food cooked the old fashioned way – in cast iron pots over an open fire.
 Will start feeding at 12:00 noon.
 Live auction.

 October 6: Dekalb's Oktoberfest